EmergentSoftware/SQL-Server-Development-Assessment/docs/findings/DataTypeConventions.md

 **Potential Finding:** <a name="using-user-defined-data-type"/>Using User-Defined Data Type<br/>
 **Check Id:** 10

 User-defined data types should be avoided whenever possible.
-They are an added processing overhead whose functionality could typically be accomplished more efficiently with simple data type variables, table variables, or temporary tables.
+They are an added processing overhead whose functionality could typically be accomplished more efficiently with simple data type variables, table variables, temporary tables, or JSON.

 [Back to top](#top)